RoySegall/gizra.com/src/_posts/2017-03-01-cto-shadow-david.md

 A couple of days after this experience, I met some of my friends and one of them asked me what's new at my workplace.

-I shared with them what I've been through and I've noticed that all of them were hypnotized.
-It was completely puzzling for them - how could it be that I go to sit with one of the company owners, and had to write a criticism about him.
+I shared with them what I've been through and I noticed that all of them were hypnotized.
+It was completely puzzling for them - how could it be that I got to sit with one of the company owners, and was asked to write criticism about him.
 And not only was it accepted by him, but he actually encouraged me and guided me to write a post about it.

 The friend who asked the most questions is an owner of a business in the fashion industry in Israel and has a few shops around the globe.
 She was amazed by this process, and immediately told me she is going to embrace this idea and start doing it at her business.
 I was so happy that I was able to share my experience and even provide inspiration to people regardless of their field of expertise.